Mohamed Mchengerwa

-Mohamed Mchengerwa (born September 1, 1979) is the current Minister of Natural resources and Tourism in Tanzania.
+Mohamed Mchengerwa (born September 1, 1979) is a current member of the Tanzanian Cabinet and is a Minister in the president's office in Tanzania.
 He is a member of the Chama Cha Mapinduzi political party.
 He was elected MP representing Rufiji in 2015.

-Political Career
+Political career

 Mchengerwa got his first major cabinet position following the formation of Samia Suluhu Hassan first cabinet on March 31, 2021.
 He was sworn in as the Minister of State in the Presidents office for Public Service Management and Good Governance.
 Following the cabinet reshuffle in January 2022, Mchengerwa switched dockets with Innocent Bashungwa and assumed the position of Minister of Culture, Artists and Sports.

 In February 2023, he switched dockets with Pindi Chana and became the new Minister of Natural resources and Tourism.
+In September 2023, in the third cabinet reshuffle, he switched dockets with Angellah Kairuki and assumed a position in the President's office and the minister for Regional Administration and Local Government.